Internal links are links that point from one page on a domain to a different page on the same domain.

 While Google has never confirmed how many internal links is too many for a given page, more than 100 links (including those in the headers and footers) is overwhelming for a reader and look like spam to search engines.

-A link audit reveals all the pages with more than 100 links.
+A link audit reveals all the URLs with more than 100 links.
 Not doing this places your website at risk of losing the ability to have additional pages crawled.

 #5.
 Identify Pages for Better Internal Linking

 An audit will reveal which pages are not linked as often as they should be.
-It will also call out pages of little importance that have an overabundance of links.
+Keep an especially close eye out for orphan pages that don't have any internal links.

 (Uncover the anchor text for your internal links and the URL the page links to.)

-To reduce bounce rate and increase engagement, consider prioritizing links to pages that already have good engagement, but that have fewer pages linked to them.
+To reduce bounce rate and increase engagement, consider prioritizing links to pages that already have good engagement, but that have fewer URLs linked to them.

 For further reading on internal linking strategies and best practices, reference the article: Internal Linking Strategies to Build Site Authority.